anonghosty/shadowserver_email_automation/README.md

 ---
 ## Professional Contributors

-This section acknowledges the institutional input and guidance received during the resolution and mitigation of the O365 and Gmail IMAP issue.
+This section acknowledges the institutional input and guidance received during the resolution and mitigation of issues.

 **National CSIRT of Kenya**
 Provided official communication(cirt@ke-cirt.go.ke), technical mitigation steps(0365-Microsoft Graph), and tutorial documentation(PDF Format).